GiulioTani/InnovationProcessesInference/sample_data/English_literature/README.md

 # English literature corpus

-The current folder contains the English books used in [Innovation Processes for Inference (2023)](https://arxiv.org/abs/2306.05186) by G. Tani Raffaelli, M. Lalli, and F. Tria.
+The current folder contains the English books used in [Innovation Processes for Inference (2023)](https://arxiv.org/abs/2306.05186) by G. Tani Raffaelli, M. Lalli, and F. Tria in a `.zip` archive.

 ## Filenames format